varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    ..
-Common goal:
+Common goal for Varnish Plus customers:

    **After finishing this course, you will be able to install and configure the Varnish server, and write effective VCL code.**
-   The Varnish Book is designed to teach attendees of Varnish Plus courses.
+   The Varnish Book is designed for attendees of Varnish Plus courses.
+   Varnish Plus is a commercial suite by Varnish Software that offers products for scalability, customization, monitoring, and expert support services.
-   Varnish Plus is the commercial suite including the enhanced commercial edition of Varnish Cache.
+   The engine of Varnish Plus is Varnish Cache Plus, which is the enhenced commercial edition of Varnish Cache.

-   This enhanced edition is called Varnish Cache Plus.
+   Varnish Cache Plus should not be confused with Varnish Plus, a product offering by Varnish Software.
+   Varnish Cache Plus is one of the software components available for Varnish Plus customers.

-   Most of the material presented in this book also applies to the open source Varnish Cache.
+   Most of the presented material in this book applies to both, the open source Varnish Cache and the commercial edition Varnish Cache Plus.
    Therefore, you can also refer to the Varnish Cache documentation at https://www.varnish-cache.org/docs/4.0/.

    For simplicity, the book refers to *Varnish Cache* or *Varnish Cache Plus* as **Varnish** when there is no difference between them.
-   There is more information about differences between Varnish Cache and Varnish Cache Plus in the Introduction section.
+   There is more information about differences between Varnish Cache and Varnish Cache Plus in Section `Varnish Cache and Varnish Plus`_.

-   The Varnish Book is the training material that provides technical staff with a practical approach to thorough understand Varnish.
+   .. instructors goal:

-   The goal of the book is to make you confident when using Varnish.
+   The goal of this book is to make you confident when using Varnish.
    Varnish instructors focus on your area, needs or interest.
    Varnish courses are usually flexible enough to make room for it.

-   In addition, you will learn the specific material for the course you take.
+   The instructor will cover selected material for the course you take.
    The System Administration (Admin) course provides attendees with the necessary knowledge to troubleshoot and tune common parameters of a Varnish server.
    The Web Developer (Webdev) course teaches how to adapt web applications so that they work with Varnish, which guarantees a fast experience for visitors of any website.
    Besides that, other courses may also be taught with this book.